bigstephh732/SC-300-IAM-Labs/Phase-1-Core-Identity/Lab02-Users-Group-Management.md

 To create cloud-based users and security groups in Microsoft Entra ID and understand how group-based access management is used to scale identity and access control in enterprise environments.

+## Why this lab matters:
+Users and groups are the foundation of identity management and are used to scale access securely.

 ## Lab Environment